thomis/eventhub-processor2/example/README.md

 ## Example Application

 ### Components
-* example.rb is listening to the example queue, reads id from message and deletes file with id in data folder
+* example.rb - is listening to the example queue, reads id from message and deletes file with id in data folder
-* publisher.rb - creates a file with name id (guid) and publishes a messages to example exchange
+* publisher.rb - creates a file with name id.json (id=guid) and publishes a json messages with id as content to the example exchange
 * crasher.rb - randomly restarts example processes or docker container (processor-rabbitmq)

 ### How to use